-under the Securities Exchange Act of 1934 as of day of, 2022.
-We deem the Statement final within the meaning of Rule 15c2-12 f its date, except for omissions of no more than the est rates, the trustee and other terms or provisions We hereby agree to provide the continuing disclosure information as set forth in the Official Statement at the times and in the manner set forth in the Official Statement.
-This agreement will be further evidenced by execution and delivery by the District of the Continuing Disclosure Certificate described in the Official Statement, on or prior to the date the Bonds are issued.
-ATTEST: WATSON CHAPEL SCHOOL DISTRICT NO. 24 OF JEFFERSON COUNTY, ARKANSAS By Secretary, Board of Directors ByPresident, Board of Directors
+under the Securities Exchange Act of 1934 as o day of, 2022.
+We deem the Statement final within the meaning of Rule 15c2-12 f its date, except for omissions of no more than the rest rates, the trustee and other terms or provisions Statement at the times and in the manner set for ng disclosure information as set forth in the Official th in the Official Statement.
+This agreement will be the District of the Continuing Disclosure Certificate the date the Bonds are issued.
+ATTEST: POCAHONTAS SCHOOL DISTRICT NO. 19 OF RANDOLPH COUNTY, ARKANSAS By Secretary, Board of Directors ByPresident, Board of Directors